philippschulte/interview-questions/README.md

 # interview-questions

-> Collection of coding questions I was asked in my technical interviews
+> Collection of coding questions I was asked in technical interviews

 ## Features

+- Maximum occurring character in a string
+- Paldinromes
 - Reverse a String
-- Paldinromes
-- Reverse a Integer
+- Reverse an Integer

 ## Tests